NanoSmasher/rwby-spider-v2/README.md

  - [Imgur Client](https://api.imgur.com/oauth2/addclient).
 Record the Client ID and secret.
    \*NOTE: You can read more about the [Imgurpython](https://apidocs.imgur.com/) commands if you wish.

 3. Run **RwbySpider.py**.
-On the first run it will ask for your Reddit application ID, Reddit Application secret, and Imgue Client ID (not the secret).
+On the first run it will ask for your Reddit application ID, Reddit Application secret, and Imgur Client ID (not the secret), along with an optional password.
 After that it should automatically downloaded everything to /RWBY/ ordered by year-month.

 # Todo